tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 ### Datasets and Inputs

+__suggestion__: include some sample images from the dataset to illustrate how the input data looks like.

+__required__: add some discussion around the class labels distribution, this will help you justify the evaluation metrics used.

 The MNIST dataset contatins 70000 samples of handwritten digits, labelled from 0 to 9.
 These are split into subsamples of 60000 and 10000 for training and testing respectively.
 The samples themselved contains have been centred and